dino-/arch-install/README.md

   above.
 - If this isn't the first run, you may also need to remove the target system's IP from the controller system's `.ssh/known_hosts` file for your user
+- Edit the file `inventory/group_vars/all.yml`.
+There are many things here that will be specific to your system's hardware and how you want it set up.

 Running it